 Well red and happy: take a leaf out of her book!

 Although studying happiness is not a new concept, it's only in recent years that psychologists have begun to understand the importance and far-reaching implications of positive emotions.
-Scientists conclude that the key to human wellness is strong social ties and a sense of purpose.
-In other words, involvement in things that are for the 'greater good' of humanity.
+Indeed, scientists conclude that the key to human wellness is strong social ties and a sense of purpose in life, in other words, involvement in things that are for the 'greater good' of humanity.

 Others believe that having a positive mindset is responsible for as much as 90 per cent of our feelings of well-being.
 These might include a fulfilling career where helping others is paramount, voluntary work to improve the community, or participation in a religion that promotes communal activities such as regular group worship.